awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-wait-state.md

 In addition to the [common state fields](amazon-states-language-common-fields.md), `Wait` states have one of the following fields\.

 ** `Seconds` **
 A time, in seconds, to wait before beginning the state specified in the `Next` field\.
+You must specify time as a positive, integer value\.

 ** `Timestamp` **
 An absolute time to wait until beginning the state specified in the `Next` field\.
 Timestamps must conform to the RFC3339 profile of ISO 8601, with the further restrictions that an uppercase `T` must separate the date and time portions, and an uppercase `Z` must denote that a numeric time zone offset is not present, for example, `2016-08-18T17:33:00Z`\.

 ** `SecondsPath` **
 A time, in seconds, to wait before beginning the state specified in the `Next` field, specified using a [path](concepts-input-output-filtering.md) from the state's input data\.
+You must specify an integer value for this field\.

 ** `TimestampPath` **
 An absolute time to wait until beginning the state specified in the `Next` field, specified using a [path](concepts-input-output-filtering.md) from the state's input data\.

 **Note**
 You must specify exactly one of `Seconds`, `Timestamp`, `SecondsPath`, or `TimestampPath`\.
+In addition, the maximum wait time that you can specify for Standard Workflows and Express workflows is one year and five minutes respectively\.

 ## Wait State Examples<a name="wait-state-example"></a>